-The Service maintains risk registers at levels other than the corporate level.
-These registers are to be reviewed, reported and monitored in line with a clearly defined risk management process and should follow the principles set out in 2.3 and 2.4 above.
-Effective risk management will enable for the achievement of objectives at these other levels and, in respect of those levels listed below, enables the Service to consider the level of control that exists in these other levels and whether there are any risks that require consideration in a corporate risk context.
+As part of the portfolio approach to risk management, the Service should maintains risk registers at levels other than the corporate level.
+In accordance with its planning framework the risks associated with the delivery of all action plans, programmes and projects should be identified, These registers are to be reviewed, reported and monitored using in line with a clearly defined risk management process and should follow the principles set out in 2.3 and 2.4 above.
+Effective risk management will enable for the achievement of objectives, outputs and outcomes at these other levels and, in respect of those levels listed below, enables the Service to consider the level of control that exists in these other levels and whether there are any risks that require consideration in a corporate risk context.